 9. He pushed boundaries in his works

-Penn constantly sought innovation in his works, and even at the age of 85, he created one of the most outré and technically difficult works of his career.
+Penn constantly sought innovation in his works.
+Even at the age of 85, he created one of the most outré and technically difficult works of his career.
 Vogue commissioned Penn to photograph a piece for an article describing the harm cold water can do to the skin.
 Possibly indicative of his cynicism of the project, Penn produced Head in Ice.
-He took a decapitated, red-lipped mannequin, froze the head in ice and chipped away at the ice block with a pick.
+He took a decapitated, red-lipped mannequin, froze the head in ice, and chipped away at the ice block with a pick.
 The result is simultaneously macabre and elegant, refashioning a banal editorial into a work of art.

 10. In spite of his reputation at Vogue, the editors found his work too eccentric and harsh.

-In the early 1950s, the editors at Vogue briefly reduced Penn’s work load because they claimed his photos “burned on the page.”
-He instead turned to advertising during these years, which allowed him to explore more diverse and creative photographic assignments.
+In the early 1950s, the editors at Vogue briefly reduced Penn’s workload because his photos “burned on the page”.
+Instead, he turned to advertising, allowing him to explore more diverse and creative photographic assignments.

 Founded in 2013, Artsper is an online marketplace for contemporary art.
 Partnering with 1,800 professional art galleries around the world, it makes discovering and acquiring art accessible to all.Learn more